ThomasVitale/cartographer-blueprints/README.md

 ### Source (Flux)

 * `supplychain-source-template`: it uses Flux to keep track of _application_ changes to a Git or OCI repository and make the source available internally in the cluster.
-* `delivery-source-template`: it uses Flux to keep track of _configuration_ changes to a Git or OCI repository and make the source available internally in the cluster.

 ### Image (kpack)